 All parents in care proceedings should qualify for non means and non merits tested public funding i.e. the State will pay the costs of your solicitor or barrister.

-Other people who want to be involved in care proceedings, such as grandparents, may not get any public funding.
+Other people who want to be involved in care proceedings, such as grandparents or step parents may not get any public funding.
 What happens if the cost of paying for lawyers privately is out of your reach?

-This post looks at the options available for the person who cannot afford or does not wish to instruct a family lawyer
+So what are the options available for the person who cannot afford or does not wish to instruct a family lawyer?

 Also known as ‘self representing litigants’.
 If you feel confident about your case and speaking for yourself, it is perfectly possible to present your own case in court.